 Social sector organizations can also use human-centered design to bring ideas to life through experimentation and reiteration.
 Using models, simulations and renderings to develop a prototype or first draft of your team’s proposed solutions can generate more ideas on how to improve your final product.
 The Empowerment Plan in Detroit embraced human-centered design and created a prototype of a jacket for the homeless.
 By asking homeless people for feedback on prototypes, the organization improved the initial product by transforming the jacket into a convertible sleeping bag.
 The company eventually evolved to give homeless individuals what they really needed – jobs – by hiring them to make the jackets.
 This only happened because the organization’s process included repeatedly asking for feedback, which resulted in design changes that improved their product.

 We hope these human-centered design resources spark your creative juices to make clients’ dreams a reality as you design new programs this year.
-We also encourage you to reach out to your local colleges and universities to find students studying design thinking to help.
-For more inspiration, check out what my colleagues at SMU accomplished during their one-day design challenge on food deserts in South Dallas.
-We invite you to share your design-thinking success stories and the principles you used to make them happen.
+We also encourage you to reach out to your local colleges and universities to find students studying design thinking or human-centered design to help.
+We would love to hear your design-thinking success stories and the principles you used to make them happen.